MyNameIsTakenOMG/aws-sysops-associate/README.md

     - EBS snapshot is corrupt
     - root EBS is encrypted, but you have no permission to decrypt it
     - AMI is missing some required part
+    - **note**: to find out exact reason, check out ec2 console/description tab, the reason is next to the state transition reason label.
 - ec2 ssh troubleshooting
   - make sure the permission code `400` for the private key file`.pem`
   - make sure the username for the OS is giving correctly when logging via ssh.